 The Sync Calendars section of the Info pane determines how synchronization is handled for your appointments and events.
-You can synchronize all your calendars, as shown in Figure 3-2.
-Or you can synchronize any or all individual calendars you've created in your computer's calendar program; just select the Selected Calendars option and then select the appropriate check boxes.
+You can synchronize all your calendars, or you can synchronize any or all individual calendars you've created in your computer's calendar program; just select the Selected Calendars option and then select the appropriate check boxes.